Souradeep2304/Azure-Templates/Storage Template/README.md

 New-AzResourceGroupDeployment -ResourceGroupName <resource-group-name> -TemplateFile template1.json
 ```
 Before using the powershell command do remember to upload the file using the upload option and then change to home directory.
 Also replace the resource-group-name with your resource group.

+### 4. Terraform:

+Use the deploy.tf file inorder to do the deployment using terraform.
+Remember to upload the template1.json file to the directory before executing the commands for terraform.